stellar-deprecated/starlight/Getting Started.md

 ## Manually inspect or build transactions

 You can use [stc](https://github.com/xdrpp/stc) to manually build and inspect transactions at the command line using text files.
-A fork of `stc` has been updated to support CAP-21 and CAP-40.
-Use the instructions below to install it.

 Build transactions as you normally would, but for standalone network.
 ```
-stc -edit tx
+stc -net=standalone -edit tx
-stc -sign tx | stc -post -
+stc -net=standalone -sign tx | stc -net=standalone -post -
 ```